 As a matter of principle, the focus is the manner in which these reserves are created and accounted for, which in this instance the capital replacement of major components of Infrastructure Assets in the event of technical failure.
 For accounting purposes, the CRR will be created by transferring amounts out of Accumulated surpluses/deficits to the respective reserve account, or vice versa, in the Statement of Changes in Net Assets.
 The net effect of these transfers will be nil in the Statement of Changes in Net Assets, and will not affect the value of reserves in totality.
 It is the requirement of GRAP that no transactions should be accounted for, directly to the Statement of Changes in Net Assets other than those specifically allowed in terms of GRAP, i.e. Revaluation Surplus Reserve.
-Therefore situations should be avoided where reserves are created and accounted for, by taking amounts directly to the Statement of Changes in Net Assets other than those should be avoided where reserves are created and accounted for, by taking amounts directly to the Statement of Changes in Net Assets.
+Therefore situations should be avoided where reserves are created and accounted for, by taking amounts directly to the Statement of Changes in Net Assets thereby circumventing the Statement of Financial Performance.